RayHightower/RayHightower.com/_posts/2016-10-23-parallelism-at-scna-2016.markdown

 <img src="/images/scna-2016.png" width="250" align="right" style="margin-left:10px;" alt="Concurrency vs Parallelism" title="Concurrency vs Parallelism">

 [SCNA](http://scna.softwarecraftsmanship.com/) has long been one of my favorite conferences.
-Reason: Conversations with other attendees.
+Reason: Rich conversations with other attendees.
 People who attend SCNA come from a wide range of developer communities and they represent most of the languages in use today.
-Each community grows stronger when we borrow good ideas from the other comunities.
-For example,
+Each community grows stronger when we borrow good ideas from each other.

 <!--more-->